mlbench/mlbench-docs/tutorials.rst

 Also check out our Blog_ for good tips and the latest news!

-Adding an existing PyTorch training script into MLbench
+Adding an existing PyTorch training script into MLBench
 ----------------------------------------------------------

 In this tutorial, we will go through the process of adapting existing distributed PyTorch code to work with the MLBench framework.
 This allows you to run your models in the MLBench environment and easily compare them